 Generally.
-A number of current provisions in Title 11 and elsewhere that might have been included in Chapter 5100 have not been included, for various reasons.
+A number of current provisions in Title 11 and elsewhere that might have been included in Subchapter I have not been included, for various reasons.
 This Comment explains each of those choices.

 Reporting Requirement.
 11 Del.
 C. § 1461 makes it a crime to fail to report the loss or theft of a firearm to the appropriate law enforcement agency within 7 days of the discovery of the loss or theft.
-This offense has not been retained in Chapter 5100 because reporting is primarily a regulatory requirement of ownership and would be more appropriately placed in a corresponding regulatory title.
-Moreover, the current punishment for the offense in § 1461(b) is very low (fines from \$75-250); the only substantial punishment authorized is for a repeat offense (Class G felony).
+This offense has not been retained in Subchapter I because reporting is primarily a regulatory requirement of ownership and would be more appropriately placed in a corresponding regulatory title.
+Moreover, the current punishment for the offense in § 1461(b) is very low (fines from \$75-250); the only substantial punishment authorized is for a third or subsequent repeat offense (Class G felony).
+Because this particular provision (§ 1461(b)) drastically raises the grade of the offense from a violation to a felony, and is inconsistent with both Section 602(b)(2)a., and the general grade adjustment for repeat offenders in Section 604, it cannot be retained in Title 11.

 Theft of or Receiving a Stolen Firearm.
 11 Del.
 C. § 1450 and 1451 specifically prohibit the taking of a firearm or the receipt of a stolen firearm.
-These offenses have not been retained in Chapter 5100 because they are already covered by proposed theft offenses in Chapter 2100.
+These offenses have not been retained in Chapter 14, Subchapter I because they are already covered by proposed theft offenses in Chapter 11, Subchapter I.

 Implementation of federal Law Enforcement Officers Safety Act of 2004.
 11 Del.
 C. §§ 1441A and 1441B implement a federal law authorizing qualifying law enforcement officers, both active and retired, to carry concealed firearms.
-This authorization is not connected to substantive criminal law or punishment, and is therefore not incorporated into Chapter 5200.
-These sections should be relocated to a more appropriate regulatory Title of the Delaware Code.
+This authorization is not connected to substantive criminal law or punishment, and is therefore not incorporated into Subchapter I. These sections should be relocated to a more appropriate regulatory Title of the Delaware Code.

-Comment on Section 5101.
+Comment on Section 1401.
 Possessing a Firearm or Deadly Weapon During Commission of an Offense; Supplying a Firearm for Felonious Possession